January 30 – June 6, 2026

 1 Hour Live Online Session with Executive in Residence: Karim Meghji

-AUGUST ONLINE GROUP DISCUSSION:
+APRIL ONLINE GROUP DISCUSSION

 Led by Executive in Residence